 - disabled members of the public can fully participate in public events held on studio premises;

 - studio premises are made accessible and safe for disabled people.

-If you are considering studying at Escape Studios and would like to discuss any questions or requirements that you may have in relation to our Disability Policy please email us and mark it for the attention of Rebecca Bradley, our Training Operations Manager.
+If you are considering studying at Escape Studios and would like to discuss any questions or requirements that you may have in relation to our Disability Policy please email us and mark it for the attention of Emma Lee, our Head of Student Experience.

 We also encourage anybody considering studying at Escape Studios to attend an Open Day, which includes a tour of the facilities and opportunity to speak one on one with a training advisor.
 If you would prefer to speak to our Training Operations Manager, in person, please mention it when you book your place and we will arrange a convenient time after the presentation and tour for you to do so.